Maldives fish: Derived products

-Historically, Maldive fish used to be sold by the piece (ari)—a long fillet as hard as a block of wood.
+Historically, Maldives' fish used to be sold by the piece (ari)—a long fillet as hard as a block of wood.

-Defective pieces were pounded with a huge mortar and pestle (a standard piece of local kitchen equipment) until it were powdered into fine splinters.
+Defective pieces were pounded with a huge mortar and pestle (a standard piece of local kitchen equipment) into fine splinters with a powdery consistency.
 The resulting product was traditionally used in Maldivian cuisine to flavour local dishes such as mas huni.

-The process of making Maldive fish produces a by-product called rihaakuru.
+The process of making Maldives fish produces a by-product called rihaakuru.
 This is made of stock remnant after the boiling of fish.

-Maldive fish is widely used in Maldivian cuisine in dishes such as curries, mas huni, gulha and bōkiba.
+Maldives fish is widely used in Maldivian cuisine in dishes such as curries, mas huni, gulha and bōkiba.

 Use in Sri Lankan cuisine

-Many Sri Lankan dishes, especially vegetable curries, also include Maldive fish, which acts as a thickening, flavouring and protein component.
+Many Sri Lankan dishes, especially vegetable curries, also include Maldives fish, which acts as a thickening, flavouring and protein component.
 It is also an essential ingredient in coconut sambol, which is a staple of Sri Lankan cuisine.
 In other dishes it is used in small quantities that the flavor is just detectable, adding a certain umami character to the food.
-Maldive fish is the Sri Lankan answer to the shrimp pastes and fish sauces of South East Asia.
+Maldives fish is the Sri Lankan answer to the shrimp pastes and fish sauces of South East Asia.